tgutmann87/mc-utility/README.md

 ---

+**Configure**\
+Command: `python3 mc_utility.py configure <Property_to_Configure> <Property_Value>`

+At this time the configuration command is rather simple and currently allows for easily manipulation of the properties within the `/etc/mc_utility/mc_utility.info` file.
+The property provided must appear exactly as it does in the `mc_utility.info` file.
+This command will be updated in future releases to support more functionality.

+---

 **Install**\
 Command: `python3 mc_utility.py install <pathway>`

 The install function requires a single parameter specifying the pathway where the server JAR and related files will be installed.
 If the directory doesn't exist the utility will create it and any required parents.
-The specified pathway will then be stored in `mc_utility.info` file locate in `/etc/`.
-Next, the utility will pull the HTML for the [Minecraft Server Download](https://www.minecraft.net/en-us/download/server) page scraping the most current link to download the Minecraft server.
+The specified pathway will then be stored in `mc_utility.info` file locate in `/etc/mc_utility`.
+Next, the utility will use the Minecraft API at [Minecraft API: Version Manifest](https://launchermeta.mojang.com/mc/game/version_manifest.json) to download the most recent server JAR that has been marked as official release.
 The server JAR file is then moved to the directory specified and `eula.txt` is created along with `start_minecraft_server.sh`.
-Once complete `minecraft.service` is created in `/etc/systemd/system` making the server a service that can run in the background
+Once complete `minecraft.service` is created in `/etc/systemd/system` making the server a service that can run in the background.

 ---